 During the first two years in our primary Montessori classroom children learn enough concentration and coordination to become independent in their actions and thoughts.
-In their third year, often referred to as Kindergarten, children apply these skills and take their learning to a level of mastery previously not attained.
-The Kindergarten student is empowered by a sense of leadership and responsibility and they help guide the younger children in their learning both actively and through modeling.
-Kindergarten students enjoy a second work period in the afternoon where they get individualized attention from their highly trained teachers in order to maximize the potential for growth and learning.
+In their third year (referred to as Kindergarten in traditional settings), children apply these skills and take their learning to a level of mastery previously not attained.
+The five year old student is empowered by a sense of leadership and responsibility and they help guide the younger children in their learning both actively and through modeling.
+Kindergarten-aged students enjoy a second work period in the afternoon where they get individualized attention from their highly trained teachers in order to maximize the potential for growth and learning.